CS171/Homework_instructions/Week2Lab/Lab.md

 #### Submission of lab

-You have now completed the activities of Lab 1 and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
-This knowledge will enable you to complete Homework 1!
+You have now completed the activities of Week 2 Lab and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
+This knowledge will enable you to complete Homework 2!

-If you are done early, please help others around your table.
-If your entire table is done, feel free to get started on the homework.
+If you are done early, please help others in your breakout room.
+If your entire room is done, feel free to get started on the homework.

-Please submit your completed lab 1 together with your homework submission on Canvas.
+Please submit your completed Week 2 Lab together with your homework submission on Canvas.

 *See you next week!*